Skip to content

 IX.
 Cross-System Intelligence

-Floor Interaction is the point where storage furniture stops behaving like a closed mechanical box and starts behaving like a coupled system.
-Once a cabinet develops even minor geometric drift, the floor no longer acts as a neutral support plane.
-It becomes an active participant—selecting which feet carry load, which corners unload, and which direction the cabinet prefers to rock, lean, or creep.
+Floor Interaction is the point where storage furniture stops behaving like a fixed structure and starts behaving like a system connected to its environment.
+Once support becomes uneven, the floor begins influencing which feet carry load, which corners unload, and how the cabinet rocks or leans during use.

-Micro-definition — Base Compliance: The small but consequential deformation in feet, pads, fasteners, or flooring that allows load to shift between contact points, turning everyday pushes into rocking, leaning, or gradual movement.
+Micro-definition — Base Compliance: Small movement in flooring, pads, feet, or fasteners that allows load to shift between contact points, causing rocking, leaning, or gradual movement.

-In cabinets, the consequence of that migration is more severe.
-As the base rocks and load sharing shifts corner to corner, the effective center of mass moves closer to an edge.
-Add drawers opening, doors swinging, or shelves loaded unevenly, and the lever arms defining tip torque quietly lengthen.
-What begins as a floor tolerance issue turns into a stability margin problem.
+As the base rocks and load shifts from corner to corner, the cabinet's effective center of mass moves closer to an edge.
+What begins as a minor floor issue can gradually become a stability problem, especially when drawers are opened or loads are unevenly distributed.

 System Synthesis